Genesis Chapter 15 Summary

 Discussion Questions for Genesis, Chapter 15

 1. Genesis 15:1 says that Abram had a vision from God.
-Other Bible writers also express having visions or dreams from God all the way to the last book Revelation.
+Other Bible writers also express having visions or dreams from God all the way to the last book, Revelation.
 Does God still speak to people in visions or dreams?
 If not, why has God stopped speaking in visions?
 How does the general public react if someone says they had a vision from God?
 What are the reasons for the reaction?

 4. Abram is promised that his offspring would be innumerable like the stars in the sky.
-How important was a legacy with multiple generations and heirs in the time period?
-How important is a family legacy in the American culture?
+How important was a legacy with multiple generations and heirs in that time period?
+How important is a family legacy in American culture?
 How important is a legacy in your culture?
 How does the idea of a legacy affect your actions as a believer?

 7. God tells Abram that his offspring shall return during the fourth generation because the iniquity of the Amorites is not yet complete (Gen. 15:16).
-This phrasing is similar to the phrase used by Jesus in Luke 21:24, "They will fall by the edge of the sword and be led captive among all nations, and Jerusalem will be trampled underfoot by the Gentiles, until the times of the Gentiles are fulfilled."
+This phrasing is similar to the phrase used by Jesus in Luke 21:24: "They will fall by the edge of the sword and be led captive among all nations, and Jerusalem will be trampled underfoot by the Gentiles until the times of the Gentiles are fulfilled."
 What do you think it means until the time is fulfilled?
 How will the children of Israel be affected during this time?
 What should a believer do during a long period of waiting?
 How does it affect their life?

 Key Words/Phrase